knockout/knockout/documentation/custom-bindings.md

 For example, you can create interactive components like grids, tabsets, and so on, in the form of custom bindings (see the [grid example](../examples/grid.html)).

+**Important**: The following documentation applies to Knockout 1.1.1 and later.
+The API for registering bindings was different in Knockout 1.1.0 and earlier.

 ### Registering your binding

 To register a binding, add it as a subproperty of `ko.bindingHandlers`: